 Confirmatory analyses

-Based on the literature and power analyses, we will perform replication analyses for the following hypotheses:
+Based on the literature and power analyses, we performed replication analyses for the following hypotheses:

-H1: Higher DBP at baseline predicts stronger increase of WML volume at follow-up.
+H1: Higher DBP at baseline predicts stronger increase of WMH volume at follow-up.

-H2: Stronger WML progression is associated with stronger decline in executive cognitive function.
+H2: Stronger WMH progression is associated with stronger decline in executive cognitive function.

-H3: Stronger WML progression is associated with stronger decline in global cognitive function.
+H3: Stronger WMH progression is associated with stronger decline in global cognitive function.

 Exploratory analyses

-We will test the following hypotheses in exploratory analyses.
+We tested the following hypotheses in exploratory analyses.
 These may be underpowered.

-E1a: Higher WHR at baseline predicts stronger increase of WML volume at follow-up.
+E1a: Higher WHR at baseline predicts stronger increase of WMH volume at follow-up.

-E1b: Higher change in WHR predicts stronger increase of WML volume at follow-up.
+E1b: Higher change in WHR predicts stronger increase of WMH volume at follow-up.

-E1c: Higher change in DBP predicts stronger increase of WML volume at follow-up.
+E1c: Higher change in DBP predicts stronger increase of WMH volume at follow-up.

-E2a: WML progression is more pronounced in women.
+E2a: WMH progression is more pronounced in women.

-E2b: There is an interactive effect of gender and DBP on WML progression, where in women DBP has a stronger effect than in men.
+E2b: There is an interactive effect of gender and DBP on WMH progression, where in women DBP has a stronger effect than in men.

-E2c: There is an interactive effect of gender and WHR on WML progression, where in women WHR has a stronger effect than in men.
+E2c: There is an interactive effect of gender and WHR on WMH progression, where in women WHR has a stronger effect than in men.

-E3a: There is an interactive effect of gender and WML progression on executive cognitive function where in women WML progression is associated with less decline in executive cognitive function.
+E3a: There is an interactive effect of gender and WMH progression on executive cognitive function where in women WMH progression is associated with less decline in executive cognitive function.

-E3b: There is an interactive effect of gender and WML progression on global cognitive function where in women WML progression is associated with less decline in global cognitive function.
+E3b: There is an interactive effect of gender and WMH progression on global cognitive function where in women WMH progression is associated with less decline in global cognitive function.